siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-12-why-choosing-readable-fonts-is-important-for-seo.md

 ---
 When it comes to optimizing a website for search engines, most people think about keywords, meta tags, backlinks, and content quality.
 However, one often overlooked yet critical factor is the choice of fonts.
 Fonts contribute not only to the design and aesthetics of a website but also directly affect user experience, accessibility, and SEO performance.
 A readable font can influence how long visitors stay on your site, how well they engage with your content, and ultimately, how search engines rank your pages.

-In this blog post, we’ll explore why choosing readable fonts is important for SEO, how they contribute to user engagement and site performance, and how you can make the right choices when designing your website.
+In this article, we’ll explore why choosing readable fonts is important for SEO, how they contribute to user engagement and site performance, and how you can make the right choices when designing your website.

 ## 1. How Fonts Affect User Experience